i-am-called-glitchy/gkc/README.md

 # Is it safe?

 GKC is 100% completely safe to use.
 Releases are built directly with the source code using Github Workflows (Thanks Error!).
-If you face any issues, please DM me on discord, `amcalledglitchy.dev` as we do not have a dedicated server yet.
+If you face any issues, please either open a github issue or complain in *✨[le discord](https://discord.gg/aNDBW7vQ5x)✨*

 ## Credits